Nuo27/Potplayer-Ollama-Translate/README_EN.md

 This is a plugin for Potplayer that allows real-time subtitle translation using Ollama.

-- Native Ollama API support, with added thinking-strength support for gpt-oss
+- Native Ollama API support, with added support for GPT-OSS thinking strength
 - [Features](#features)
-- Tested work with ollama 0.13.0
+- Tested up to Ollama version 0.13.0

 <div align="center">
   <a href="https://github.com/Nuo27/Potplayer-Ollama-Translate/blob/master/README.md">简体中文</a> | <strong>English</strong>